luis-saes/valid-password-api/README.md

 # Valid Password API

-API that receives a password (string) as a parameter and validates if it is a valid password by returning a boolean
+API that receives a password (string) as a parameter and validates if it is a valid password by returning a boolean.

 # Table of Contents